-The Marine Option Program (MOP) is designed to assist students interested in relating the ocean to their educational aspirations while earning their AA degree.
+The Marine Option Program (MOP) is designed to assist students interested in relating the ocean to their educational aspirations while earning their Associate in Arts degree.
 The Marine Options Program Academic Subject Certificate emphasizes an experiential, cross-disciplinary education and provides opportunities to apply traditional course work to the real world while students obtain practical marine skills through a "hands-on" internship, research or employment project.
 Students develop their own customized "skill project" as part of the Certificate.

 MOP sponsors numerous field trips, a newsletter, and many opportunities for networking with other interested students and professionals.
-Program Coordinator Alyssa MacDonald Office BS 205 Phone 455-0285 alyssa.macdonald@hawaii.edu

-- Demonstrate an awareness of how the ocean relates to Hawai'i's economy, society, and life style. - Evaluate how their career and educational opportunities can be influenced by the surrounding marine environment. - Demonstrate basic knowledge about the ocean and its impacts on Hawai'i. - Create and execute an experiential learning project (Skill Project) to further their education.
+- Describe how the ocean relates to Hawai'i's economy, society, and lifestyle. - Evaluate how career and educational opportunities can be influenced by the surrounding marine environment. - Explain the ocean and its impacts on Hawai'i. - Create and execute an experiential learning project (Skill Project).